fourmation/RestRemoteObject/README.md

 # Rest Remote Object

-This library provide a REST adapter for the Remote Object pattern implemented by ProxyManager project.
+This library provide a REST adapter for the Remote Object pattern implemented by the ProxyManager project.
 A REST client is also provided to facilitate the REST interaction.

 ## Rest Adapter examples